formulanano/nanocar-builder-web/GOVERNANCE.md

 ### Users

-Users are members of the community that are using Formula Nano Builder or one of Formula Nano's projects.
+Users are members of the community that are using Nanocar-Builder or one of Formula Nano's projects.
 Anyone can be a user and we encourage users to participate in the community as much as possible in the following ways.